Impa10r/peerswap-web/README.md

 # Liquid Peg-In

-Update: From v1.2.0 this is handled via UI on Bitcoin page.
+Update: From v1.2.0 this is handled via UI on the Bitcoin page.

-To convert some BTC on your LND into L-BTC in peerswap wallet you don't need any third party (but must run a full Bitcon node with txindex=1 enabled):
+To convert some BTC on your LND into L-BTC you don't need any third party (but must run a full Bitcon node with txindex=1 enabled):

 1. Generate a special BTC address: ```elements-cli getpeginaddress```.
 Save claim_script for later.
 2. Send BTC onchain: ```lncli sendcoins --amt <sats to peg in> -addr <mainchain_address from step 1> --sat_per_vbyte <from mempool>```
-3. Wait 102 confirmations (about 17 hours).
+3. Wait for 102 confirmations (about 17 hours).
 4. Run ```bitcoin-cli getrawtransaction <txid from step 2>```
 5. Run ```bitcoin-cli gettxoutproof '["<txid from step 2>"]'```
 6. Run ```elements-cli claimpegin <raw from step 4> <proof from step 5> <claim_script from step 1>```